-If you feel low and need help, be assured that there is so much out there to help you.
+If you feel low or you think you might be depressed and in need of professional help be assured that there is so much out there to help you.

-- Visit your GP – cognitive behavioural therapy is no drug option that you’ll likely be offered
+- Visit your GP – cognitive behavioural therapy is a drug-free option that you’ll likely be offered

 - Get help online – you can also get help from online therapists or from online forums who have people just like you trying to navigate the emotional journey